zhujunzhujunzhu/cad-viewer-new/README.md

 - **cad-simple-viewer**: Core logic for document management, command handling, and integration between UI and rendering engines.
 Framework-agnostic and UI-free (canvas only).
 - **svg-renderer**: Renders DWG/DXF entities as SVG graphics for exporting and scalable 2D output.
 - **three-renderer**: Uses THREE.js to render DWG/DXF entities as interactive 2D/3D graphics with advanced visualization and custom shaders.
-- **cad-viewer-example**: Example application demonstrating how to use the `cad-viewer` component in a real project.

 ## Subpackages